Holy Rosary Cathedral (Vancouver): Present-day cathedral

 Since a Catholic church can only be consecrated once it has become free from debt, the cathedral did not have its rite of consecration held until October 3, 1953, fifty-three years after it first opened.
-The ceremony – which commenced just after daybreak – was officiated by the Archbishop of Vancouver William M. Duke, with the subsequent solemn pontifical Mass celebrated by Michael Harrington, the Bishop of Kamloops.
+The ceremony – which commenced just after daybreak – was officiated by the Archbishop of Vancouver, William M. Duke, with the subsequent solemn pontifical Mass celebrated by Bishop Michael Harrington of Kamloops.
 Approximately thirty-five bishops from across Canada and the United States attended the event, which coincided with Duke's golden and silver jubilees of his priestly ordination and consecration as a bishop, respectively.

 On October 7, 1952, the feast day of the cathedral's namesake, a gunman entered the church and fired a round from his rifle at the altar.
 No one was hurt and he was arrested shortly after.
 A minor tilt in the bell tower of the cathedral was detected in April 1959, probably due to the drilling and blasting of a nearby tunnel.

 Many significant events have taken place at the cathedral.
 In 1936, it hosted an archdiocesan-level Eucharistic Congress, the first congress ever to be celebrated in Western Canada.
-Forty-eight years later, in 1984, Pope John Paul II visited the church as part of his pastoral visit to Canada.
+Forty-eight years later, in September 1984, Pope John Paul II visited the church as part of his pastoral visit to Canada.
 In late September 2001, the cathedral became the first place in Canada to host the relics of Saint Thérèse of Lisieux during her reliquary's three-month-long tour of the country.
+A memorial mass for victims of the 2025 Vancouver car attack was held on May 2, 2025, which was declared a day of remembrance and mourning by the government of British Columbia.
+It was attended by Premier David Eby, Mayor Ken Sim, and interim chief constable of the Vancouver Police Department Steve Rai, all three of whom addressed the congregation after the mass.

 Over the years, several notable people had their funeral requiem mass said at the cathedral, including beloved local lifeguard and swim instructor Joe Fortes (1922), Chief Dan George of the Tsleil-Waututh Nation (1981), and former Vancouver police commissioner William Cameron Murphy in 1961.
 The funeral of Fortes in February 1922 saw the cathedral filled to capacity, with thousands of others braving the rain and cold weather to view the funeral procession on the streets of Vancouver.
-Requiem masses were also held at the cathedral for popes Pius XI (1939) and John Paul II (2005), while an interfaith requiem was also held for former Governor General of Canada Georges Vanier in 1967.
+Requiem masses were also held at the cathedral for popes Pius XI (1939), John Paul II (2005), Benedict XVI (2023), and Francis (2025), while an interfaith requiem was also held for former Governor General of Canada Georges Vanier in 1967.